OfficeDev/office-store-docs/docs/add-in-submission-guide.md

 # Store submission guide

-Before submitting your add-in, we recommend you watch this quick 5 min video on how to submit for review in Partner Center.
+This article is a step-by-step guide that will detail how to submit your app to the Microsoft stores.

 >[!TIP]
->We recommend reading our [pre-submission checklist](./checklist.md) before reading this store submission guide.
+>We recommend reading our [pre-submission checklist](./checklist.md) before reading this store submission guide, so you have all information ready to go for submission.

-## Step 1: Select the type of add-in you are submitting
+## Step 1: Select the type of app you are submitting

-From the Overview tab in the Microsoft Partner Center, select Create a new and select the Office add-in option.
+For this guide, we will create an Office Add-in as our app.
+From the Overview tab in the Microsoft Partner Center, select **Create a new** and select the Office Add-in option.

 ![Overview tab selected in the Microsoft Partner Center menu](./images/new/step-select-type-of-add-in.png)

 ## Step 2: Name your app

-You’ll be prompted to enter a name for your add-in.
+You’ll be prompted to enter a name for your app.

 ![Create a new Office Add-in menu with name submission box](./images/new/step-2-name-addin.png)